ream/website/docs/guide/data-prefetching.md

 The app will wait for the `getInitialData` method of each route component to be resolved, so you can dispatch Vue actions there to prefetch data instead of returning a plain object.

-In your entry file, return a `store` method to create Vuex instance:
+In your entry file, provide a `store` instance on the returned object:

 ```js
 import Vue from 'vue'